ccoenraets/olympic-dashboard-chartjs/README.md

 2. Copy dx.chartjs.js and globalize.min.js in www/lib/chartjs

-3. Open www/index.html in tour browser
+3. Open www/index.html in your browser

 To run as a Cordova app: